-The Council's contractors are still working to maintain the repair service.
+The Council's contractors maintain the repair service.

 If a light is off for an extended time please pass the location to the Council Manager to check if it has already been reported.